open-sciencelab/GraphGen/README.md

     pip install -r requirements.txt
     ```
 2. Configure the environment
-   - Create a `.env` file in the root directory
+   - Create an `.env` file in the root directory
      ```bash
      cp .env.example .env
      ```
    - Set the following environment variables:
      ```bash
+     # Synthesizer is the model used to construct KG and generate data
      SYNTHESIZER_MODEL=your_synthesizer_model_name
      SYNTHESIZER_BASE_URL=your_base_url_for_synthesizer_model
      SYNTHESIZER_API_KEY=your_api_key_for_synthesizer_model
+     # Trainee is the model used to train with the generated data
      TRAINEE_MODEL=your_trainee_model_name
      TRAINEE_BASE_URL=your_base_url_for_trainee_model
      TRAINEE_API_KEY=your_api_key_for_trainee_model